-If you spend any time typing away at your keyboard, you may be surprised to know you’re at risk for injury.
-Using a standard keyboard puts your wrists and hands at an unnatural position that can lead to chronic pain in your wrists and hands, or even your back and neck.
+If you regularly spend extended periods of time typing away at your keyboard, you could be at risk of injury.
+Using a standard keyboard puts your wrists and hands at an unnatural position that can lead to chronic pain — even in your back and neck.

 - Logitech Ergo K860